MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 >
 > * Prepare and load data into a workspace
 > * Create a deployment pipeline
-> * Edit your workspace in git and update them straight to the deployment pipeline
+> * Edit your workspace in git and update it straight to the deployment pipeline

 ## Prerequisites